CaymanFreeman/Clikr/README.md

 ### Interval

 ##### Default: 100 Milliseconds
 The click interval determines the amount of time between clicks.
-Setting this to 0 will attempt to click as fast as possible, possibly breaking any programs involved in responding to the click process. **Note:** Click interval accuracy begins to diminish with smaller intervals (~100ms to ~22ms depending on the system).
+Setting this to 0 will attempt to click as fast as possible, possibly breaking any programs involved in responding to the click process. **Note:** Interval accuracy begins to diminish with smaller intervals, with slight inaccuracy at ~100ms and severe inaccuracy at ~20ms depending on the system.

 ### Mouse Button